Skip to main content

 P2P protocol (ADNL over UDP)

-Detailed description can be found in article ADNL UDP - Internode.
+A detailed description can be found in the article ADNL UDP - internode.

 References